billgarrison/SORelativeDateTransformer/README.markdown

 ## Localization ##

-The accompanying `SORelativeDateTransformer.strings` file provides localizations for the date component names and their plural forms.
+The accompanying bundle, `SORelativeDateTransformer.bundle`, provides localizations for the date component names and their plural forms.
 Included are localization files for English, French, German, and Spanish.

-The strings file also contains a localized string format template to use for relative past and future dates.
+The localization files also contains an NSString format template for expressing relative past and future dates.

-For past dates, the template for the English phrase is "%d %@ ago".
-For future dates, the template is "in %d %@".
+* For past dates, the format template for the English phrase is `"%d %@ ago"`.

-Copy and modify the `SORelativeDateTransformer.strings` file with your own localizations.
+* For future dates, the format template is `"in %d %@"`.

+To add your own localizations, add an appropriate language `.lproj` subdirectory within the `SORelativeDateTransformer.bundle` directory, then add a `.strings` file with the lproj.

+For example, to add an Italian localization:

+	# Change working directory to the SORelativeDateTransformer.bundle

+	cd ${PROJECT_DIR}/SORelativeDateTransformer.bundle

+	# Copy the English localization subdirectory
+	# to an appropriately named lproj directory for an Italian localization

+	cp -R en.lproj it.lproj

+	# Edit the .strings file within the Italian lproj directory
+	# to replace the English localization values with Italian equivalents.
+	# Use your favorite UTF-16-capable text editor.

+	mate it.lproj/SORelativeDateTransformer.strings

 ## Tester App ##